tex/filepicker/README.markdown

 	 * int
 	 */
 	fadeOutTime			: 60,

-	/* The URI to be used in loading a directory.
-This URI will be sent a directory as a string and should return a
-	 * json object
-	 * string
-	 */
-	dataSource			: '',

-	/* The XHR method...POST, GET, PUT, DELETE
-	 * string
-	 */
-	requestMethod		: 'POST',

 	/* Base directory to be used as the highest-level directory that the user cannot go above
 	 * string